 Ai Group is engaged in delivery of digital thought leadership events, including peer-to-peer forums, webinars and other activities including on Industry 4.0:

-The Introduction to Industry 4.0 (i4.0) Breakfast Seminars are aimed at introducing and demystifying the concept of industry 4.0 for manufacturers.
+Complimentary seminar aimed at introducing and demystifying the concept of Industry 4.0 for manufacturers.

 ONLINE EVENTS – Available to watch now: